- About Us

 Prior to Megunticook, James worked for Corning Incorporated as a business manager in the Advanced Display and Telecom Products Divisions and began his career in corporate finance with JP Morgan in New York and London.
 James has served on a number of non-profit boards focused on education and kids-at-risk, including most recently Shady Hill School, St. Paul's School, and Citizens for Juvenile Justice.
 He is currently a Trustee of the Corning Museum of Glass, a Director of The Triangle Fund in Corning, NY and an Overseer of the Epiphany School in Boston, MA.
 James received his B.A. from Harvard College.

 Alan has been a member of Market Street’s Board of Directors since September 1993 and was Chairman of the Board from 1998-2009.
-He currently serves as Vice Chairman of Market Street’s Board of Directors, Chair of the Nominating/Governance Committee and Chair of Investment Committee.
+He currently serves as Vice Chairman of Market Street’s Board of Directors, Chair for the Investment committee and serves on the Nominating/Governance committee.

 Ted has been a member of Market Street’s Board of Directors since June 2014 and currently serves on the Audit and Risk and Investment committees.
 He currently serves as President, Chief Investment Officer, and Chief Executive Officer at Ashford Capital Management.
 Prior to joining Ashford Capital Management, Ted worked for an international management company where he developed and managed corporate services throughout Latin America for four years and established its base of operations in Miami, FL.
 Ted graduated from Harvard College with a B.A. in History.